DSCI-310/DSCI-310-Group-9-/README.md

-Copy the resulting URL from the prompt that begins with, `http://127.0.0.1:888/lab?token=<your token>` and paste the URL into your preferred web browser to start the Jupyter notebook
+Copy the resulting URL from the prompt that begins with, `http://127.0.0.1:888/lab?token=<your token>` and paste the URL into your preferred web browser to start the Jupyter Lab and run the Jupyter Notebook.

 Failing to run the code inside the speicifed container may lead to unexpected result due to the versioning of the imported libraries.
 The dependencies of this project are also listed below for reference.